Samrat648/NeuroKavach/README.md

 - Proof-of-concept demonstration
 - Research references
 - System architecture
-- Future roadmap
+- Development roadmap

-NeuroKavach is **not yet a complete hardware or software implementation**.
+This project is **not yet a complete hardware or software implementation.**

 Hardware development, embedded firmware, AI model optimisation, and clinical validation remain future work.

 ---

-## The Problem
+# The Problem

 Obsessive-Compulsive Disorder (OCD) affects millions of people worldwide and is characterised by intrusive thoughts followed by repetitive compulsive behaviours.